 The IOWA System provides access to a wide variety of information to police departments, sheriff’s offices, and other city, county, state and federal criminal justice agencies throughout Iowa.
 Such data includes wanted/missing persons, stolen vehicles and articles, protective orders, sex offenders, homeland security information, Amber Alerts, motor vehicle registration files, driver licenses, and criminal history.
 The network also provides a gateway to other states, the National Crime Information Center (NCIC), NLETS and 186 other countries through Interpol.

 The Commission is organized under Chapter 28E of the Iowa Code and the 28E agreement and Bylaws for the Commission can be found in the Downloadable Forms Section.
-The Commission meets on the fourth Monday of the month at 5:00pm in the meeting room of the Cass County 911 Center at 705 Poplar.
+The Commission meets regularly on the fourth Tuesday of the month at 5:15pm in the meeting room of the Cass County 911 Center at 705 Poplar.
 The meeting is open to the public.